The 2024 HLF Summit Kicks Off In Taiwan To Address Innovation For A Resilient Society

 ITRI hosted the 2024 HLF Summit in Taiwan to address innovation for a resilient society, gathering the world's top innovation ecosystems of over 20 countries.

-"This year's summit, themed with Innovation Ecosystems for Resilient Society, aims to strengthen societal resilience against emerging global challenges," said Stephen Su, Senior Vice President of ITRI and Co-chair of the 2024 HLF Summit.
-"Taiwan's strong foundation in technology development has positioned us as a critical driver of global resilient growth.
-Through long-standing international collaborations, ITRI is committed to strengthening Taiwan's role in global supply chains and energizing industry with continuous innovation."
+"This year's summit, themed with Innovation Ecosystems for Resilient Society, aims to strengthen societal resilience against emerging global challenges, from geopolitical shifts to demographic changes," said Stephen Su, Senior Vice President of ITRI and Co-chair of the 2024 HLF Summit.
+"Taiwan's strong foundation in the semiconductor industry and expanding innovation portfolio has positioned us as a critical driver of global resilient growth.
+Through long-standing international collaborations, ITRI is committed to strengthening Taiwan's role in global supply chains and energizing industry with continuous innovation," he stressed.

-"This year's summit emphasizes the need for global cooperation in building resilient societies capable of navigating future challenges.
-Taiwan's world-class semiconductor industry and rapidly advancing innovation ecosystem provide valuable insights for the international community," said Julie Galland, Director of CEA Research & Technology Division and Chair of the HLF Summit.
+Julie Galland, director of CEA Research & Technology Division, and Chair of the HLF Summit, highlighted the forum's unique role as a catalyst for innovation, underscoring its importance as a platform for in-depth discussions on technology, industry, and policy.
+"This year's theme emphasizes the need for global cooperation in building resilient societies capable of navigating future challenges.
+Taiwan's world-class semiconductor industry and rapidly advancing innovation ecosystem provide valuable insights for the international community."

+Julie Galland further noted that HLF is working to expand its global influence by connecting more resources and members worldwide to foster greater international collaboration and resilience.

-ITRI President Edwin Liu expressed pride in hosting the summit in Taiwan.
+ITRI President Edwin Liu expressed pride in hosting this year's HLF in Hsinchu, welcoming innovation leaders from 20 countries to Taiwan.
 "This event marks the first time the HLF has taken place in Taiwan, establishing it as a hub to strengthen the network of innovation communities," he said.
-"ITRI hopes that this milestone will expand Taiwan's global visibility while accelerating opportunities for technology partnerships, talent exchange, and regional cooperation."
+"ITRI hopes that this milestone will expand Taiwan's global visibility and impact while accelerating opportunities for technology partnerships, talent exchange, and regional cooperation."

-The summit focused on Taiwan's strengths in semiconductors and artificial intelligence (AI), with keynote speakers including Patrick Bressler from Fraunhofer Mikroelektronik, Nicky Lu from Etron Technology, John Lee from Merck Group in Taiwan, Peter Wu from ASUS Cloud &TWSC.
-Other international participants included Amit Kapoor from the Institute for Competitiveness, India, and Harvin Moore from Frontera Technology Ventures.
+The 2024 HLF Summit placed a spotlight on Taiwan's strengths in semiconductors and artificial intelligence (AI), sparking lively discussions on resilience.
+Keynote speakers included Patrick Bressler, Director of International Cooperation, Fraunhofer Mikroelektronik; Nicky Lu, Chairman of Etron Technology; John Lee, Managing Director of Merck Group in Taiwan; and Peter Wu, General Manager of ASUS Cloud & TWSC.
+Other international participants included Amit Kapoor, Honorary Chairman at Institute for Competitiveness, India; and Harvin Moore, Principal of Frontera Technology Ventures.
+Experts from around the world gathered to share insights and experiences to drive global innovation growth.

-The 2024 HLF Summit serves as a platform for global innovation collaboration, with participants sharing insights to drive growth and resilience.

 About the High Level Forum (HLF)